Introduction to “Avenue Ems” by: Lyna Etienne

 Would you relive those moments locked away in the past, in those deep pools of childhood that you would even learn to swim for (even though you drowned once)?
 You grasp on to the ruins of reminiscence, the fragments of memories that you want to stitch together again and rebuild into the home it once was, the house with the red window panes; the hill watching over a sea of wheat.
 You yearn for those summer days, colored by wondrous patches of sky and strawberry ice cream on the canvas of youth.
 You ache for those cool nights when you would fall asleep to the lap of the train on the tracks.
 You miss the voyages into your imagination, the labyrinth of discovery that was those bookcases in the library towering over you, and the dusty roads curving along with the apple orchard.

 You left that childhood behind as you fell gradually into the arms of your life.
-The home of your heart has changed, grown alongside you in your shell of me, but somehow, it is always with you—that little toddler cradled by a summer afternoon spent at the arboretum.
+The home of your heart has changed, grown alongside you in your shell of time, but somehow, it is always with you — that little toddler cradled by a summer afternoon spent at the arboretum.

 Observer Parts 1 & 2